-Procedure in Wave 2 (children on average 17 months old)
+Procedure in Wave 3 (children on average 26 months old)

-In Wave 2, the overall procedure was similar to in Wave 1.
-However, in line with the NICHD-SECCYD study (NICHD Early Child Care Research Network, 2005), the NEPS toys were given to the parents in three bags to be used in a predetermined order.
+In Wave 3, the overall procedure was similar to in Wave 1 and identical to in Wave 2.
+In line with the NICHD-SECCYD study (NICHD Early Child Care Research Network, 2005), the NEPS toys were given to the parents in three bags, which were to be used in a predetermined order.
 The parents were asked to use all three bags sequentially and at their own pace, starting with Bag 1 and ending with Bag 3.
 The interaction situation lasted 10 minutes.

-In Wave 2, almost identical rating scales were used as in Wave 1.
+In Wave 3, two additional rating scales were used compared to in the previous two waves.
 The coding procedure was similar but adapted to the age of the children.
 Level changes in the data may therefore also be due to differences in coding.
 The rating scales used to code parental interaction behavior included: sensitivity to distress and non-distress, cognitive-linguistic stimulation, emotionality, positive and negative regard, intrusiveness, and detachment.
-The rating scales for child interactive behavior included: positive and negative mood, activity level, non-social sustained attention, and child social engagement.
+In Wave 3, numeracy and language stimulation were coded in addition to the global rating of cognitive stimulation.
+The rating scales for the child's interactive behavior included: positive and negative mood, activity level, non-social sustained attention, and child social engagement.
 Each rating scale comprised five qualitatively defined levels, ranging from 1 "not at all characteristic" to 5 "very characteristic".

-In addition to the eight ratings of parental interaction behavior and the five ratings of child interaction behavior, the SUF contains variables with information on whether data on parent-child interaction are available, which coder rated the interaction, whether the interaction language was German, whether there were deviations from the standardized setting, and whether the parent spoke to the child during the interaction.
-Apart from additional useful information on the parents in the parent interview data set, the SUF also contains information on which parent participated in the parent-child interaction.
+In addition to the ten ratings of parental interaction behavior and the five ratings of child interaction behavior, the SUF contains variables with information on whether data on parent-child interaction are available, which coder rated the interaction, whether the interaction language was German, whether there were deviations from the standardized setting, and whether the parent spoke to the child during the interaction.
+In Wave 3, only the anchor person could participate in the parent-child-interaction.